 Generated Rationale: Magnets can pull or push on each other without touching.
 When magnets attract, they pull together.
 When magnets repel, they push apart.
 Whether a magnet attracts or repels other magnets depends on the positions of its poles, or ends.
 Every magnet has two poles, called north and south.
 Here are some examples of magnets.
 The north pole of each magnet is marked N, and the south pole is marked S. If different poles are closest to each other, the magnets attract.
 The magnets in the pair below attract.
-If the same poles are closest to each other, the magnets to each other, the magnets attract or repel?
+If the same poles are closest to each other, the magnets repel.
+The magnets in both pairs below repel.
+Will these magnets attract or repel?
 To find out, look at which poles are closest to each other.
 The south pole of one magnet is closest to the south pole of the other magnet.
 Poles that are the same repel.
 So, these magnets will repel each other.
 Answer: The answer is (B).

 Table 3.
-Two-stage setting of (i) rationale generation (RougeL) and

-(ii) answer inference (Accuracy).
+Two-stage setting of (i) rationale generation (RougeL) and (ii) answer inference (Accuracy).

-Method (i) QCM \rightarrow R (ii) QCMR \rightarrow A Two-Stage Framework 91.76 70.53 w/ Captions w/ Vision Features 91.85 96.97 71.12 84.91
+Method (i) QCM $\rightarrow$ R (ii) QCMR $\rightarrow$ A Two-Stage Framework 91.76 70.53 w/ Captions w/ Vision Features 91.85 96.97 71.12 84.91 Two-Stage Framework w/ Captions Two-Stage Framework91.76w/ Captions91.85